IBM/wc-devops-utilities/README.md

 * [DeploySlave Design](doc/DeploySlaveDesign.md) <br>
 * [SupportContainer Design](doc/SupportContainerDesign.md)-->

-## Preparing Docker images for DevOps Utilities ##
+## Preparing Docker images for deployment utilities ##

-Before you deploy WebSphere Commerce V9, build all required Docker images for WebSphere Commerce DevOps Utilities.
+Before you deploy WebSphere Commerce V9, build all required Docker images for WebSphere Commerce deployment utilities.

 Before you run build Docker images, ensure that your machine has Docker (DockerCE or EE  17.06) installed and that your machine is connected to the Internet.